 Lighten Up That Favorite Sammie

-Apply these easy-to-follow tips for cutting saturated fat and sugars from 'most any sandwich.
+Apply these easy-to-follow tips for cutting saturated fat and sugars from sandwiches.

 - Just a little less cheese.
 Use lean protein such as chicken, turkey or ham, and trim the amount of cheese by one-third.
 Instead of two slices, for instance, go for one.
 The calorie savings add up.

-- Skinny bread's a thing.
-Cut carbs by building sandwiches on the thin bread or rolls now found in most supermarket bakery departments, or roll fillings into whole wheat or veggie-based tortillas.
+- Go for healthier carbs.
+Build sandwiches on the thin bread or rolls now found in most supermarket bakery departments, or roll fillings into whole wheat or veggie-based tortillas.

 Healthy Up Hot Classics

-Many kids crave the warming comfort of a hot meal, but don't want to stand in the lunch line.
-These three creations fit neatly into an insulated container.
+Many kids crave the warming comfort of a hot meal, but what's dished up in the lunch line isn't always the best thing for them.
+These better-for-you creations fit neatly into an insulated container: